dmontgomeryNREL/PyFLARE/docs/groupcontribution.rst

 including the acentric factor, normal boiling point, liquid molar volume at standard conditions (298 K) and more.
-This predictive capability is particularly useful for complex mixtures such as sustainable aviation fuels (SAFs), where experimental thermodynamic data is limited. `PyFLARE` provides SAF developers with a means to estimate these critical properties without extensive physical testing, thereby aiding in the identification of promising fuel compositions before committing to large-scale production.
+This predictive capability is particularly useful for complex mixtures such as sustainable aviation fuels (SAFs), where experimental thermodynamic data is limited. `FuelLib` provides SAF developers with a means to estimate these critical properties without extensive physical testing, thereby aiding in the identification of promising fuel compositions before committing to large-scale production.

-`PyFLARE` was developed with SAF research in mind.
+`FuelLib` was developed with SAF research in mind.
 It builds on `Pavan B. Govindaraju's Matlab implementation <https://github.com/gpavanb-old/GroupContribution>`_, and includes gas chromatography data (GC x GC) for various jet fuels from the Air Force Research Laboratory\ :footcite:p:`edwards_jet_2020`.
-Additionally, `PyFLARE` includes correlations for the thermodynamic properties of mixture such as density, viscosity and vapor pressure.
+Additionally, `FuelLib` includes correlations for the thermodynamic properties of mixture such as density, viscosity and vapor pressure.
 The Section :ref:`tab-GCM-properties` outlines the properties for the *i-th* compound in a mixture, which depends on the *k-th* first-order and *j-th* second-order group contributions.